Integrating with Cocoapods

 IASDKCore.sharedInstance.coppaApplies = IACoppaAppliesTypeGiven;

-Step 6: Setting a User ID (Optional)
+Step 6: Setting User IDs (Optional)

 Setting a User ID

-@property (atomic, nullable) NSString *userID;
+@property (atomic, nullable) NSString *userID*

 Example:

-IASDKCore.sharedInstance.userID = @"User_123456";
+IASDKCore.sharedInstance.userID = @"User_123456"

-Introspection (reflection) Integration
+Setting Introspection (reflection) Integration

 Class IASDKCore = NSClassFromString(@"IASDKCore");